VanOnsNL/wp-gdpr-compliance/wp-gdpr-compliance/readme.txt

 2. Automatically add GDPR checkboxes to some of your existing plugins, such as Contact Form 7, Gravity Forms, WooCommerce or WordPress Comments.

 == Changelog ==

+= 1.2.1 =
+*Release date: February 26th, 2018*
+* Fixed a bug with WordPress comments
+* Fixed a bug with default checkbox texts

 = 1.2 =
 *Release date: February 23rd, 2018*